-Abstracts: Each paper should possess a self-contained abstract of approximately 200 words (150~250).
-References, figures and tables should not be cited in the abstract.
+Abstracts: Each paper should possess a self-contained abstract of approximately 250 words (150~300).
+References, figures, and tables should not be cited in the abstract.

 Keywords: Immediately after the abstract, provide a maximum of 6 keywords.
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 These keywords will be used for indexing purposes.

-Text: Follow this order when typing manuscripts: Title, Authors, Affiliations, Abstract, Main text, Acknowledgements, Appendices, References, Figure captions and then Tables.
-If a list of symbols is included it should form the last Appendix.
-Do not import the Figures or Tables into your text.
+Text: Follow this order when typing manuscripts: Title, Authors, Affiliations, Abstract, Main text, Acknowledgements, Appendices, References.
+Include the Figures, Figure Captions, Tables, or Table Titles into your text.
 The corresponding author should be identified with an asterisk and footnote.
 All other footnotes (except for table footnotes) should be identified with superscript Arabic numbers but should be avoided wherever possible.

 Nomenclature and units: Follow internationally accepted rules and conventions: use the international system of units (SI).